18F/dashboard/README.md

 running `./go init` in your terminal.
 After that, run `./go serve` and visit http://localhost:4000 in your web browser.

+## For 18F Team Members

+If you're a developer and want to experiment with the data you can do so by running `git submodule init` and `git submodule update --remote`.
+This will fetch the latest yaml files out of the `data-private` repo, the same one driving data for other 18F projects like the Hub.

+## For everyone else

 By default you get all of our projects, and the information about them should refresh itself whenever you run `git pull`.
 Which is pretty cool, we think.

-If you're a developer and want to experiment with the data you can do so by running `./go submodule` and `./go update_data`.
-This will update the git submodule running behind the scenes.
-This is essentiall the same thing we do to automatically keep these files up to date for you.

 If you're looking to make your own dashboard using this as an example, you can.
 Each project is defined in the `_data/projects.yml` file.
 Fill in all the